Start with the evidence file, not the law library

 Build a first-pass evidence route

-This browser form does not submit entries to EU AI Compass.
+This form runs in the browser.
 Use working names only.
 Do not enter personal data, customer-confidential data, trade secrets, employee records, production credentials, or incident details.

-Select the evidence gaps and generate a first-pass route to EU AI Compass tools, records, and escalation owners.
+Select the evidence gaps, then generate a first-pass route to records, EU AI Compass pages, and review owners.

 Deployer evidence stack

-The deployer evidence stack is the minimum operating file that turns AI use into reviewable records.
-It should not depend on one vendor document or one policy paragraph.
+A deployer evidence stack is the basic file that makes AI use reviewable.
+It should not depend on one vendor PDF or one policy paragraph.

 | Evidence layer | Record to retain | Owner question |